Low-Scale Inflationary Magnetogenesis without Baryon Isocurvature Problem: III. Model

 where $\bm{e}^{(\pm)}(\hat{\bm{k}}) $ is a circular-polarization vector with the comoving wavenumber ${\bm k}$, $\hat b_{\bm{k}}^{(\lambda)\dag}$ and $\hat b_{\bm{k}}^{(\lambda)}$ are standard creation and annihilation operators, respectively, and $\mcA_\lambda(k,t)$ is a mode function satisfying

-In this model, the electromagnetic fields experience two distinct stages of the amplification~\cite{Fujita:2015iga, Adshead:2016iae, Cuissa:2018oiw}: (i) When the inflaton velocity is large enough to satisfy the inequality $g|\dot{\phi}|\gtrsim 2H$, either of two circular-polarization modes $\mcA_\pm$ effectively obtains a negative mass squared ({\it i.e.}, the parenthesis in Eq.~\eqref{eq:t_EOM_A} becomes negative) and grows due to tachyonic instability. (ii) While the inflaton oscillates after inflation, parametric resonance takes place and both polarization modes are equally amplified.
+In this model, the electromagnetic fields experience two distinct stages of the amplification~\cite{Fujita:2015iga, Adshead:2016iae, Cuissa:2018oiw}: (i) When the inflaton velocity is large enough to satisfy the inequality $g|\dot{\phi}|\gtrsim 2H$, either of two circular-polarization modes $\mcA_\pm$ effectively obtains a negative mass squared ({\it i.e.}, the parenthesis in Eq.~\eqref{eq:t_EOM_A} becomes negative) and grows due to tachyonic instability\footnote{In terms of the conformal time $\eta=\int\,a^{-1}{\rm d}t$, the mode functions $A_{\pm}$ takes the form $\partial_{\eta}^2 {\cal A}_{\pm}+k^2 [1 \pm 2\xi/(k \eta)]{\cal A}_{\pm}=0$, where $\xi=g \dot{\phi}/(2H)$.
+In the limit $k \eta \to 0$ with a constant $\xi$, we have the following asymptotic solution $A_{+} \to e^{\pi |\xi|}/\sqrt{4\pi k |\xi|}$ and hence $A_{+}$ is significantly amplified for $\xi>{\cal O}(1)$.}, (ii) While the inflaton oscillates after inflation, parametric resonance takes place~\cite{finelli2001resonant} and both polarization modes are equally amplified.
 We emphasize that the helicity of the magnetic field ({\it i.e.}, a significant imbalance between $\mcA_+$ and $\mcA_-$) is produced only in the first stage.

 Once $\mcA_{\pm}(k,t)$'s are computed, the comoving magnetic field strength and its coherence length are evaluated, respectively, as